LSIR/smartd/gsn/SmartD/README.txt

 	c. rename table electric_data_small_11 to electric_data
 	   rename table ireland_survey_answer_small_11 to ireland_survey_answer

-	d.
+	d. apply the sql script on file remove-qid-1-and-2.sql to remove question ID 1 and 2 (which seem to be irrelevant for our inferencing) (you can simply copy/paste each line to the mysql console)

+	e.
 NOTE: for all these tables, we used MyISAM engine.
 Depending on what you want, you might want to change it to InnoDB.
 There are a lot of documentation/forum discussed their difference (just in case you do not understand their differences)